jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-3a.md

 ---
-title: "Ways to pay public debts-Personal treasure or credit of ruler"
+title: "Ways To Pay Public Debts: The Ruler's Personal Treasure or Credit"
 heading: "Chapter 3a"
 weight: 6
 image: "/covers/wn.jpg"